uw-cryo/3D_CRS_Transformation_Resources/README.md

 #### NAD83(2011) UTM 10N with height in meters above the NAD83(2011) ellipsoid, and output posting of 1 m
 `gdalwarp -s_srs EPSG:2927+6360 -t_srs EPSG:6339+6319 -tr 1.0 1.0 -r cubic -dstnodata -9999 -co COMPRESS=LZW -co TILED=YES -co BIGTIFF=IF_SAFER island_2014_dsm_13.tif island_2014_dsm_13_UTM10N_nad83_2011.tif`

+Check output CRS with gdalinfo: `gdalinfo island_2014_dsm_13_UTM10N_nad83_2011.tif`

+Should have the horizontal CRS and a vertical CRS defined with units of meters.

 ## Gotchas and other notes
 * There is no perfect transformation approach, and all transformations have some uncertainty